 Spring cups protect the contact of water with the cartridge when the pistol becomes wet.

-It is a manual decking lever that drops the hammer on a live cartridge without the risk of firing the bullet.
+A manual decking lever drops the hammer on a live cartridge without the risk of firing the bullet.

 The slide is the upper part of the pistol, which we can move backward to load the gun.
 It absorbs the high force that develops after firing the bullet.
 It holds a barrel, firing pin, extractor, cylinder, and sights.